History of the Jews in Iceland: Jewish life in Reykjavik

-In 2011, the community gathered for a Passover seder organized by Rabbi Berel Pewzner of Chabad, and also held Rosh Hashana and Yom Kippur services in Reykjavík.
-These were the first formal services with a rabbi and a Torah scroll held in the city since the end of World War II, according to community members.
+From 2011–2018, Chabad sent young student rabbis to the country for major holidays, usually Passover and the High Holy Days.
+When Rabbi Berel Pewzner led holiday services in 2011, it marked the first formal services with a rabbi and a Torah scroll held in the city since the end of World War II, according to community members.
 According to the rabbi, it was the first time some of them had heard a shofar.
+Pewzner and his brother Naftoli served the community until 2017.